-Representing the people of Salford as their MP is a privileged and powerful position.
-We ask you to exercise that duty wisely, with transparency and integrity in order to help maintain our city's vibrant and independent VCSE sector.
+The role of elected Mayor of Salford is a position of significant power, so we ask you to exercise that duty wisely, with transparency and integrity, in order to help maintain our city's vibrant and independent VCSE sector.

-During your term of office as MP, we ask you to consider committing to the following:
+During your term of office as the elected Salford City Mayor, we ask you to commit to the following:

-Utilising strategic support to maintain and increase sustainable investment into the VCSE sector including committing to working with Salford CVS to explore developing a community investment levy.
+Utilising strategic support to maintain and increase sustainable investment into the VCSE sector as a % of public sector spend, including committing to working with Salford CVS to explore developing a community investment levy to help achieve this.